-Characterizing soil beyond basic measurements is complicated.
-Yes, you can assemble a series of complex devices on your own to help understand soil behavior better.
+Pioneering new theories and cutting-edge research require an advanced understanding of soil.
+Yes, you could assemble a series of complex devices on your own to help understand soil behavior.
 But even with a dedicated graduate student at your disposal, the process will still prove difficult.
-What you need is an automated instrument.
+What you need is an automated instrument that provides sophisticated information.

-If you want to know something about your soil—how it behaves, how much clay there is, or if there are crystalline structures that may expand when water is present, the VAPOR SORPTION ANALYZER (VSA) is your simplest and most accurate option.
-It automates the entire process of moisture release curve construction in the dry region (-10 to -475 MPa) by accurately measuring simultaneously, at regular intervals, the water potential and the moisture content of a sample.
-The result is relief from a time-consuming, expensive, and complicated process.
+If you want to understand complex soil issues like clay behavior, specific surface area, shrink-swell capacity, or cation exchange capacity, the VAPOR SORPTION ANALYZER (VSA) is your simplest, most accurate option.
+It automates the entire process of soil-water characteristic curve construction in the dry region (-10 to -475 MPa) by accurately measuring simultaneously, at regular intervals, the water potential and the moisture content of a sample.
+No other instrument gives this much detail about soil in the dry range.

 Set up a test, and walk away

 With the VSA, it takes about five minutes to set up a test.
-Simply tell the instrument the humidity levels and times you’d like to use, put the sample into the instrument, and move on to other tasks.
+Simply tell the instrument the water potential range and times you’d like to use, put the sample into the instrument, and move on to other tasks.
 The data from your test are automatically recorded and sent to your computer.
-In just 24 to 48 hours, the VSA generates curves with up to 200 data points (water potential vs. water content) for both adsorption and desorption.
 Powerful automation adds up to powerful time savings.